Indonesian electoral law of 2017: Seat distribution

-In total, the law mandated 20,392 non-independent legislative posts – 575 in the People's Representative Council, 2,207 in the Provincial Councils and 17,610 in the Regency/Municipal Councils.
+In total, the 2017 law mandated 20,392 non-independent legislative seats for the 2019 election – 575 in the People's Representative Council, 2,207 in the Provincial Councils and 17,610 in the Regency/Municipal Councils.

 Electoral system

 The law maintains the electoral system used in 2014, using the open list system.
-Voters could vote directly for the candidate they wanted in a list of candidate names presented by party.
-The candidates are then ranked by vote in their respective parties, and the party's quota is determined through the Webster/Sainte-Laguë method after elimination of parties not meeting the threshold.
+Voters could vote directly for the candidate they wanted in a list of candidate names presented by the party.
+The candidates are then ranked by vote in their respective parties, and the party's quota is determined through the Webster/Sainte-Laguë method after the elimination of parties not meeting the threshold.